Sessions as Observation Windows #

 | Environment | environment_json (Python version, litmus version, top-level deps, lockfile hash) |

-Config files (station, fixture, product spec) are tracked via git — the git_commit field on each RunStarted identifies the exact code and config state.
+Config files (station, fixture, part spec) are tracked via git — the git_commit field on each RunStarted identifies the exact code and config state.

 Why Sessions Exist #